atelierspierrot/mvc-fundamental/README.md

     '404_error_info'            => 'The request page can not be found :(', '403_error_info'            => 'Access to this page is forbidden :(',

+    // set to `true` to transform errors in exceptions (with app rendering)
+    // this is automatically enabled in 'production' mode 'convert_error_to_exception'=> false,

+    // a temporary directory - the server user MUST have writing rights
+    // this will fallback to a system temporary directory 'temp_dir'                  => dirname($_SERVER['SCRIPT_FILENAME']).'/tmp/',

     // application logger system
     'minimum_log_level'         => null, // one of the \Library\Logger levels
     'app_logger'                => 'Library\Logger', // must implement PSR\Logger\Interface